harmlessMajority/calc-notes/taop33.md

 ## 5.3 Traveling salesman problem (TSP)
 The traveling salesman otherwise known as the minimum hamlitoncykle problem asks to find cheapest possible hamiltoncycle for a given graph.

 Generally this problem is fairly complicated.
 It can however be relaxed to finding the cheapest 1-tree.
-A one tree is a spanning tree for the nodes $N / \lbrace 1\rbrace $ connected to node one by two edges.
+A one tree is a spanning tree for the nodes $N / \lbrace 1\rbrace$ connected to node one by two edges.

-As such, to find the cheapest 1-tree we begin by finding the minimum spanning tree for the nodes $N / \lbrace 1\rbrace$, by using either prim or krusgals algorithm.
+As such, to find the cheapest 1-tree we begin by finding the minimum spanning tree for the nodes $N / \lbrace 1\rbrace$, by using either prim or Krusgals algorithm.
 We then add the two cheapest edges connecting to 1 to form a minimal 1-tree.

+The 1-tree for a graph is the lower bound to the traveling salesman problem.
+However, it is often not the solution.

-Every hamliton cycle is a 1-tree but not vice verca.
-Every 1-tree that is not a hamlitoncycle simply failes to meet its node requirement.
-Recall that a hamliton cycle by definition is a cycle that traverses each node only once.
-Therefore
+Recall that a Hamilton cycle by definition is a cycle that traverses each node only once, i.e

-$$\forall i \in N : \delta(i) = 2$$
+$$\forall i \in N : \delta(i) = 2.$$

-As such if our 1 tree is not a hamliton cycle then it can be converted by adding or subtracting edges to meet this condition.
+As such, if our 1 tree is not a Hamilton cycle then it can be converted into one by adding or subtracting edges until this condition is met.

+Still, this will get increasingly difficult as the complexity of the graph increases, however there is unfortunately no simple solution to this problem.

 ## 5.4 Matching problem